geoffmazeroff/shamazon/ProjectPlan.md

 - Add more logging to the repository service
 - Figure out how to change injected repository service based on environment variable
 - Create content for README.md so that others can run this app locally (test on another machine that this indeed works)
+- Add unit tests
+  - Not testing
+    - MockProductRepository (dummy data not used in production)
+    - ExternalImageLoader (should be an integration test given it touches files or HTTP)
+    - ProductDtoExtensions (could be replaced with something like AutoMapper in a future version)